SemanBoon/site-unit2-project1-music-playlist-explorer-starter/README.md

 Add your response here

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.
-If I had more time, I would have tried to do all the stretch features and I would have taken more time to understand every single concept that I applied
+If I had more time, I would try to complete my project alot sooner and I would have tried to do all the stretch features and I would have taken more time to understand every single concept that I applied

 Add your response here